This Specimen has been sold.

 39" Green River Fossil Fish "Mural" With Diplomystus & Cockerellites

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 This is a gorgeous, colorful fossil fish "mural" from the Green River Formation of Wyoming.
 The entire mural measures 39 x 21" and features a large, 18.5" wide Diplomystus dentatus, along with a smaller, 7.2" wide Diplomystus dentatus and a Cockerellites (Priscacara) liops fish that measures 4.4" wide.
-These fossils were collected from Lindgren Quarry near Kemmerer, Wyoming, and have been inlaid into the "ash layer" from the same quarry.
+These fossils were collected from Clear Creek Quarry near Kemmerer, Wyoming, and have been inlaid into the "ash layer" from the same quarry.
 This layer has a unique texture and orange coloration that contrasts nicely with the dark fish preservation.

 The entire piece has been backed with wood for stability and includes a wood wall hanger so that it can easily be hung on a wall.
 It weighs just over 76 lbs and will ship in a wooden crate on a pallet.